University fosters spin-out to commercialise graphene-enhanced elastomers

 Grafine Ltd. is a new business spun-out of the University of Manchester in the UK, the “Home of Graphene”.
 Our mission is to collaborate with global industry partners to create new types of high-performance elastomers enhanced with graphene and other 2-D materials and nano-materials.
 Graphene can further improve the already excellent properties of rubber and elastomers by improving their strength, elasticity, flexibility, thermal stability, resistance to chemicals and durability.

 The founders of the business, Dr. Maria Iliut and Dr. Aravind Vijayaraghavan, have been at the forefront of research in this area.
-They have built the specialist know-how both in developing these hybrid elastomer formulations and scaling up processes that allow them to be used in the manufacture of products.
+We have built the specialist know-how both in developing these hybrid elastomer formulations and scaling up processes that allow them to be used in the manufacture of products.

 Grafine Ltd will be based at the University of Manchester’s Innovation Centre on Grafton Street and will use the University’s world-class facilities including the brand-new Graphene Engineering Innovation Centre (GEIC) for its product development work.